Traveling with Monograms: Combining the Best of Two Travel Styles in One Trip

 Multigenerational trips

-Lastly, I couldn't help thinking the whole time I was on my Monograms trip that this would be the perfect way to travel with my mom.
-No dragging suitcases around or wasting time finding directions, comfortable hotels with free breakfasts, and knowledgable Local Hosts to help with additional logistics are the perfect combination for the sort of mother-daughter trips we tend to take.
+Lastly, I couldn't help thinking the whole time I was on my Independence by Globus trip that this would be the perfect way to travel with my mom.
+No dragging suitcases around or wasting time finding directions, comfortable hotels with free breakfasts, and knowledgeable Local Hosts to help with additional logistics are the perfect combination for the sort of mother-daughter trips we tend to take.

-Whether you're trying to plan a trip with multiple family members, or with parents or grandparents who might be less-frequent travelers, I think Monograms would be a great option to make everyone feel comfortable on a multigenerational trip.
+Whether you're trying to plan a trip with multiple family members, or with parents or grandparents who might be less-frequent travelers, I think Independence by Globus would be a great option to make everyone feel comfortable on a multigenerational trip.

 Windsor Castle in England